jzh001/FreeClawRouter/INSTALL.md

 ## 1. What is FreeClawRouter?

 FreeClawRouter is a small program that runs on your computer and acts as a smart middleman between your AI assistant (OpenClaw) and the internet.
-It automatically routes your requests to the best free AI service available — and falls back to a local AI model on your machine if the free services are busy.
+It automatically routes your requests across your configured AI providers — balancing rate limits, latency, and task complexity — and falls back to a local AI model on your machine when all cloud providers are unavailable.

-The result: a fully functional AI assistant that costs nothing to run.
+Each provider has its own pricing and terms of service.
+FreeClawRouter simply manages routing across the providers you have configured with your own API keys.

 ---